About the Buddy Programme

 - You will be contacted via email and added into a Facebook group for AUSA Buddies.

 - You’ll need to participate in a 1.5 hour training session for AUSA Buddies.

-- You will be matched with at least two new international students who wants a Buddy based on common interests.
+- You will be matched with at least two or up to four new international students who wants a Buddy based on common interests.

 - Come to our Buddy Program welcome breakfast during International Orientation (week prior to week 1 of semester 1 and 2).
 This is the first opportunity for you to meet the new students you will be supporting.